OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Troubleshooting.md

 It's possible that the your WiFi network and the Omega's AP network are *colliding*.
 This happens if your WiFi network uses the same *IP address network prefix* as the Omega's AP, `192.168.3.0/24`.
 Follow our guide for [fixing IP address collisions](#fix-ip-addr-collisions).

+### My Omega doesn't reboot after installing the update, it just turns off

+Some Omega2+ models may not reboot automatically with the factory firmware.
+If your Omega's LED turns off and remains off for 15 seconds or more at the end of the firmware update, you will need to manually reboot it.

+To manually reboot your Omega, briefly disconnect the power and reconnect it.
+This can also be accomplished by toggling the power switch on the Expansion, Mini, or Power Dock.
+Your Omega will then boot and complete the update.
+It will be ready for use when the LED stops flashing and remains solid.